Welcome.

 Probate Pass

-A legitimate estate administrative expense—the estate pays, not you personally.
+A legitimate estate administrative expense.
+The estate pays, not you personally.

 Standard